DPDPTeam/vision/README.md

 - [x] Quando possível acrescentar palavras-chave e resumos de conteúdo em boards do Miro entre outros aplicativos.
 --->

-## 👌Best Practices
+## 👌 File Organization Practices for Dell Designers Team

-  1. Don't use special characters in file naming
+  1. Don't use special characters in file naming.

     Ex: , /,~,",&,:,<,>,?,,(,).

-  2. Don't start or end filenames with spaces.

-	Ex: Personas, Miro boards etc
+  2. Use underscore (_) instead of spaces.

+	Ex: Research_Personas...

   3. Use capital letter at the beginning of files/folders.

 	Ex: Research, Personas, Design...

+  3. Always name our file.

-  4. Team acronyms should be written in capital letters and at the beginning, as it facilitates the search and organization.
+  4. Team acronyms must maintain their structure, as it facilitates the search and organization.

-	Ex.: DPDP, DDS...
+	Ex.: DPDP, DDS, DFx...

-    Team acronyms will be in a glossary to facilitate understanding of their meanings.
+  5. Team acronyms  will be in a glossary to facilitate understanding of their meanings

-  5. Whenever possible, upload your files to the intranet so that your colleagues can access them, thus avoiding loss of files.
+  7. Whenever possible, upload your files to the intranet so that your colleagues can access them, thus avoiding loss of files.

-  6. Try to avoid creating folders unnecessarily.
+  8. Try to avoid creating folders unnecessarily.

-  7. When possible, add keywords and content summaries to Miro boards and other applications.
+  9. When possible, add keywords, summaries and covers to Miro's boards.

+	Ex.: Team building, Content, Design Feedback, Birthday Card...

+ 10. Whenever possible, keep the filenames short.

+## Taxonomy for Dell Designers Team

+<team name abbreviation> <project name> <file name> <version>

+	Ex: <DPDP> <Vision> <Taxonomy> <1.5>

 ## 🤝 Our Team

 This is the team who brought Vision to life